Danish Kaneria

+After allegations of being involved in spot fixing, Kaneria was given a lifetime ban by the England and Wales Cricket Board (ECB), preventing him from playing in matches under their jurisdiction.
+He subsequently filed an appeal against the ban, but this was rejected in July 2013.
+Subsequently, in 2015, ECB made an effort to recover £250,000 from him with the help of Pakistani authorities.

-Kaneria played 61 Test matches for Pakistan and took 261 wickets at an average of 34.79.
-He represented the team only in 18 ODIs taking 15 wickets with an average of over 45.
+Kaneria also represented the team in 18 ODIs taking 15 wickets with an average of over 45.
 In Test cricket, Kaneria's best bowling performance in an innings was seven wickets for 77 runs whereas his best performance in a match was 12 wickets for 94 runs, both against Bangladesh.
 He also took 15 five-wicket hauls in Test cricket, and achieved six and seven wickets in an innings on three and four occasions respectively.
 He took ten wickets or more in a match on two occasions, once against Bangladesh and Sri Lanka each.
 Kaneria never played Twenty20 International matches (T20I) for Pakistan.
 He played 206 first-class matches, 167 List A (LA) and 65 Twenty20 matches during his career.
 Kaneria also played in English county cricket during 2004 and 2010 representing Essex County Cricket Club.

-After allegations of being involved in spot fixing, Kaneria was given a lifetime ban by the England and Wales Cricket Board (ECB), preventing him from playing in matches under their jurisdiction.
-He subsequently filed an appeal against the ban, but this was rejected in July 2013.

-In October 2018, Kaneria admitted to his involvement in the 2009 spot-fixing scandal.
+In October 2018, Kaneria admitted to having met with a match fixer named Anu Bhatt but Kaneria did not know he was meeting with a fixer.
+He also mentioned that a lot of his teammates knew the alleged fixer (Anu Bhatt).

 Early life and education

 Danish was born in Karachi, Sindh, on 16 December 1980 to Prabhashankarbhai Laljibhai Kaneria and Babita Prabhashankarbhai Kaneria.
 Nicknamed "Danny" and "Nani-Danny", he attained his education from the Government Islamia College in Karachi.
 Kaneria is a Hindu and is of Gujarati ethnicity.
 His ancestors migrated from Surat and settled in Karachi over a century ago.
-After former test wicket-keeper Anil Dalpat, who is his cousin, Kaneria is the second Hindu to have played for Pakistan.
+After former test wicket-keeper Anil Dalpat, who is his cousin, Kaneria is the first Hindu to have played for Pakistan.

 He was educated at the St. Patrick's High School, Karachi.